At Milwaukee and Racine

 “Okay, Melvin, stay with me.
 Let’s wait together until help arrives.”

-After the paramedics removed Lupe’s body, after bystanders took all the pictures and video they wanted, the young Chicago police officer gives Melvin two citations: one for driving in a bike lane and the second for failing to take due care, Melvin sits on the nearby curb.
+After the paramedics remove Lupe’s body, after bystanders took all the pictures and video they wanted, after the Chicago police officer gives Melvin two citations: one for driving in a bike lane and the second for failing to take due care, Melvin sits on the nearby curb.

-Melvin finds himself safely sitting back in his trusty Ford cab with his pulse still elevated, his knees feeling weak, and his stomach aching.
+Within the hour, Melvin finds himself safely sitting back in his trusty Ford cab with his pulse still elevated, his knees feeling weak, and his stomach aching.
 He manages to find the alley to drop off the much needed load of bricks.
-He’s not worried that he is a half-hour late.
-Then he heads back to the company to file the report about the accident.
+He’s not worried that he is late to drop off the load.
+Once done, he heads back to the company to file the report about the accident.